raffaelespazzoli/iscsi-controller/README.md

 3. the corresponding pv is created and bound to the pvc.

-Each storage class is tied to an iscsi iqn and a volume group.
-Because an iqn can manage a maximum of 255 luns, each storage class manage at most 255 pvs. iscsi provisioner can manage multiple storage classes.
+Each storage class is tied to an iSCSI target and a volume group.
+Because an target can manage a maximum of 255 LUNs, each storage class manage at most 255 pvs. iscsi provisioner can manage multiple storage classes.

 ## Installing the prerequisites